Conflux-Chain/bug-bounty-program/README.md

 ## Participation Guidelines

-Compliance: Please ensure your research and submissions comply with legal regulations and ethical standards.
+- Compliance: Please ensure your research and submissions comply with legal regulations and ethical standards.
 It is prohibited to conduct any destructive testing or attacks.

+### Responsible Submission

-Responsible Submission: After discovering a vulnerability, please contact us and report the vulnerability information as soon as possible via the official email; include a vulnerability description, vulnerability PoC, and repair suggestions.
+After discovering a vulnerability, please contact us and report the vulnerability information as soon as possible via the official email; include a vulnerability description, vulnerability PoC, and repair suggestions.

 ### Bug PoC